DjFix/studioone_functions/README.md

 # functions.js
-_A functions file to help with writing scripts for PreSonus Studio One 4.5+_
+_A functions file to help with writing scripts for PreSonus Studio One 4.5+.
+The functions file is obfuscated, it cannot be edited._

 **Use:** Copy it to the sane folder and _include_file('functions.js')_** in your Studio One script js file.